IBM-Blockchain-Archive/marbles/README.md

 - [x] add block stats to sdk
 - [x] write tutorial on phase 1
 - [ ] move to socket.io (unsure, postpone)
+- [ ] change test var "a" to "test" in cc
+- [ ] make advanced link in cci and hide ip/port fields, hide all things under tool like categories

 ###ChainCode Notes: